Bensk1/HyriseWorkloadGenerator/README.md

 - **verbose** (*bool*) : prints additional information during simulation
 - **calculateOverallStatistics** (*bool*) : calculate statistics for all workloads aggregated
 - **indexOptimization** (*bool*) : whether to trigger index optimization or not
+- **findBestIndexConfiguration** (*bool*) : whether to try all possible, but memory budget conforming, index configurations and find the best performing one. **Careful, this setting overwrites indexOptimization.
+There will of course be no indexOptimization if the generator tries to find the best performing index configuration**
+- **availableBudget** (*int*): the memory budget in bytes which is used to find the best performing index
 - **queryClasses** (*Array of Objects*) : array that contains QueryClasses
 - **queryClassDistributions** (*Array of Objects*) : array that contains QueryClassDistributions
 - **periodicQueryClasses** (*Array of Objects*) : array that contains PeriodicQueryClasses